mekanika/qe/Readme.md

 ```

+## Conventions

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

 ## Structure

 The only required parameter in a query is the `action`.
 As such the simplest _Qo_ would be: